 HIGH ALTITUDE RESEARCH EXPEDITION: BOLIVIA, 2022

 APEX was founded by medical students at the University of Edinburgh in 2001.
 Since then, hundreds of students have taken part in expeditions investigating the effect of altitude and hypoxia on the human body.
-The latest expedition, APEX 6, will be in June 2022 after being postponed due to COVID-19...
+The latest expedition took place from the 25th June - 8th July 2022.
+You can access the Expedition Report here.

-The APEX 6 expedition will begin on in La Paz (3700m) for an initial acclimatisation period of 5 days, before we ascend to our base on Huyana Potosi (4700m).
-We will stay on Huyana Potosi for 8 days.
+The APEX 6 expedition began in La Paz (3700m) for an initial acclimatisation period of 5 days, before we ascended to our base on Huyana Potosi (4700m).
+We stayed on Huyana Potosi for 8 days.

-Data and sample collection will be carried out during the acclimatisation phase in La Paz and throughout our time at Huyana Potosi.
+Data and sample collection was carried out during the acclimatisation phase in La Paz and throughout our time at Huyana Potosi.

-The expedition will conclude on our return to La Paz.
+The expedition concluded on our return to La Paz.